wp-plugins/jw-player-plugin-for-wordpress/readme.txt

 == Installation ==

+Installing for the first time:
 1. Place the plugin folder in your plugin directory.
 1. Visit the JW Player Upgrade page and download or upload your JW Player.

+Upgrading:
+It is recommended that you back up your custom players if you are upgrading.
+You can perform the automatic update, download the plugin and upload, or FTP the plugin to the plugins folder directly.

 == Requirements ==